-In the UK, EE is now offering unlimited data on their range of Pay Monthly handsets and SIM cards.
-Following in the footsteps of other mobile networks like Three and Vodafone, the new unlimited data plans allow you to download as much as you like without needing to worry about running out of data mid-month.
+In the UK, EE now offers an unlimited data plan with access to 5G coverage from £27/month.
+Available on a choice of SIM-only plans and Pay Monthly phones, it allows you to use as much data as you like without the need to worry about running out of data mid-month.

 In this article, we’ll review EE’s unlimited data plans.
-We’ll start by looking at the unlimited data plans that are available, including what you’ll get on each one in terms of download speeds and Swappable Benefits.
-We’ll then see how EE’s unlimited data plans compare to rival mobile networks, before looking at the coverage available and how to keep your existing phone number.
+We’ll start by looking at the plans that are available and what you’ll get on each one.
+We’ll also look at the fair usage policies and download speeds before comparing EE’s unlimited data SIM card to other networks.
+Finally, we’ll look at the coverage that’s available on EE and how you can keep your current phone number.

 EE Unlimited Data Plans